hprior97/0BAFB1EC-1AFC-4FDC-8988-2EBEB170B7D1/README.md

 * Repository design allows for easy improvements to include more advanced, type specific data operations where necessary, or broader data operations through the base-repo should we need them.
 Subclass stubs are in place without these potential future methods in a couple of instances.

+## Fixes 🔨

+* Replaced definite assignment assertions in FeedbackService.outputReportData() to more gracefully handle potentially undefined data.

 ## Contact 📇